GenerGener/HIV-ONT-Datasets/README.md

 ## Results

 ![](https://github.com/GenerGener/HIV-ONT-Datasets/blob/master/HIV-ONT-Datasets/Mapping_overview.tif)
 Subset of reads that were acquired by the end of the sequencing run.
+Visualized in IGV.

 ## Sources: